 - Engage all vendors in the system design and implementation process.
-This should help prevent one or more vendors moving in a direction which may be optimal for their product or service, but which may render another vendor’s product or service inoperable as planned.
+Proper engagement should help prevent one or more vendors moving in a direction which may be optimal for their product or service, but which may render another vendor’s product or service inoperable as planned.

 - Bind the vendors contractually.
-A good way to minimize these disputes is to bind the vendors contractually and enforce mutual warranties of performance for each vendor involved.
-In other words, each vendor would warrant that its work or applications will operate free of defect with the products and services of the other vendors on the project.
+An excellent way to minimize these disputes is to bind the vendors contractually and enforce mutual warranties of performance for each vendor involved.
+In other words, each vendor would warrant that its work or applications will operate free of defects with the products and services of the other vendors on the project.